AlbusNoir/barrel/README.md

 - Get an index perfectly (You will likely need to tailor the output.
 This is an unfortunate limitation of the tool in its current state)
 - Cook you breakfast
 - Your homework
 - Guarantee a passing grade on whatever exam you use this to prepare for
+- Explain why this project is named `barrel`
 ---

 #### Setup and Installation: